In this tutorial, you will learn how to set up an OpenVPN connection on your Linux device.

-- Go to this page where all the details required for manual connection are stored.
+- Go to this page, where you will find all of the details required for a manual connection.

 You may need to log in before proceeding to this page.
 In that case, enter your email address and your password, then click Log in.

-- Click on the Credentials tab.
-You will find Surfshark service credentials there.
+Click on the Credentials tab at the top.
+You will find the Surfshark service credentials here.

 Install the OpenVPN package

 - Open the terminal window.